10 times teams ‘spied’ on their opposition: Leeds Utd, Chelsea, Man Utd…

 We’ve taken a look at 10 times teams have ‘spied’ on their opposition.

-Marcelo Bielsa found himself at the centre of ‘spygate’ when it emerged the Leeds United manager had sent a member of his staff to Derby County’s training ground ahead of the two sides’ clash in the Championship.
+Marcelo Bielsa found himself at the centre of ‘spygate’ when it emerged the Leeds United manager had sent a member of his staff to Derby County’s training ground ahead of the two sides’ clash in the Championship in 2019.

 Derby phoned the police after spotting the man acting suspiciously, with Bielsa – who has previous for this sort of thing – taking full responsibility ahead of Leeds’ 2-0 victory at Elland Road.